TianyiKong0117/ai-decision-making-journey/timeline.md

 - Country/Region
 - Short Summary (English)
 And outputs:
-A single predicted rating (1-5, decimal)
+A single predicted rating (1-5, one decimal)

 ## 4. New To-do Items Generated
 - Rewrite human survey with standardized English format